NVIDIA/TensorRT/samples/opensource/sampleCharRNN/README.md

 ```
 Usage: ./sample_char_rnn [-h or --help] [-d or --datadir=<path_to_data_directory>]

 --help          Display help information

+--useILoop      Use ILoop LSTM definition

 --datadir       Specify path to a data directory, overriding the default.
 This option can be used multiple times to add multiple directories.
 If no data directories are given, the default is to use data/samples/char-rnn/ and data/char-rnn/

 ```